-Over the past months, local heritage groups, young people and volunteers have been working with heritage experts to document the history of Coalville’s Memorial Clock Tower and other war memorials in the local area.
+During summer 2018, local heritage groups, young people and volunteers worked with heritage experts to document the history of Coalville’s Memorial Clock Tower and other war memorials in the local area.

-These Names are Lamps of Sacrifice (12 September to 14 November) is a touring exhibition describing the history of Coalville’s Memorial Clock Tower, which was created after the First World War (WWI) to commemorate the town’s servicemen who paid the ultimate sacrifice for King and country.
+These Names are Lamps of Sacrifice exhibition (12 September to 14 November 2018) toured the district in autumn 2018 describing the history of Coalville’s Memorial Clock Tower, which was created after the First World War (WWI) to commemorate the town’s servicemen who paid the ultimate sacrifice for King and country.

-The exhibition, which was commissioned by North West Leicestershire District Council to coincide with the centenary of the end of WWI, provides insights into how the Clock Tower was funded, who built it and the unveiling ceremony.
-It also gives a snapshot of the many other war memorials and war graves in Coalville and surrounding villages which to commemorate those who fell in the ‘Great War’.
+The exhibition, which was commissioned by North West Leicestershire District Council to coincide with the centenary of the end of WWI, provided insights into how the Clock Tower was funded, who built it and the unveiling ceremony.
+It also gave a snapshot of the many other war memorials and war graves in Coalville and surrounding villages which to commemorate those who fell in the ‘Great War’.

 Your memories of Coalville